4201VitruvianBots/2021SwerveSim/README.md

 More details on how this was developed can be found in the ChiefDelphi post we made.

-Also, see the wiki on this repo for more details on how to implement this onto your own code.
+See the [wiki](https://github.com/4201VitruvianBots/2021SwerveSim/wiki) on this repo for more details on how to implement this onto your own code.

 We will be updating/mainitaing this repo to help other teams until a more official swerve simulation is implemented in WPILib.